Skip to Content

 Bingham Falls is located off of VT 108, also known as the Mountain Road, across from Smuggler’s Notch State Park.
 There is a big parking lot on the side of the road, which fills up on busy weekends.

-The hike down to the fall and back is about a half mile in length with 150 feet of elevation change.
-Bring your swimsuit if you don’t mind frigid river swimming!
+The hike down to the fall and back is about a half-mile in length and has a 150-foot elevation change.
+Bring your swimsuit if you like frigid river swimming!

 Moss Glen Falls is even easier to get to — there is a level boardwalk and trail to the top of the falls and then a moderately steep climb down the lower falls and swimming area.
 It’s actually a bit too shallow for real swimming, but you can definitely cool off.